 If you want to get closer to nature, you may try one of the many ranches in Routt County, north of Steamboat Springs for a scenic twenty-to-thirty-minute drive.
 Vista Verde is a luxury dude ranch and it is the perfect place to kick back and enjoy the Old West.
 Vista Verde is all-inclusive by the week with a top-notch wine and culinary program and offers tons of guided outdoor activities.
 If you’re looking for something a bit more casual, you might consider Elk River Guest Ranch, where activities are a la carte and lodging only requires a two-night minimum, making things easy for a weekend getaway.
 Cabins have fully equipped kitchens to prepare your own meals.
 If you don’t care for horses as much, you might consider Glen Eden, a resort gem that feels like a summer camp for adults, complete with volleyball, horseshoes, a bar and restaurant, and easy access to multiple rivers.

-If being in unincorporated Clark is too “busy” for you, then keep heading north until you get to Hahn’s Peak, the original county seat, where you can find the Hahn’s Peak Roadhouse (rustic bunk rooms, a horse “hotel” if you are traveling with horses, and cabins) and the Cabins at Historic Columbine, gorgeous but rustic collection of units right on the wilderness edge, complete with a sauna for guests.
+If being in unincorporated Clark is too “busy” for you, then keep heading north until you get to Hahn’s Peak, the original county seat, where you can find the Cabins at Historic Columbine, a gorgeous but rustic collection of units right on the wilderness edge, complete with a sauna for guests.

 Unique Lodging Options